harshidkahar/BankingMicroservices/README.md

 ## Conclusion

 This POS system architecture provides a robust and scalable solution for banking operations.
-By adhering to Clean Architecture principles and utilizing modern technologies, the system ensures high performance and maintainability.
+The system ensures high performance and maintainability by adhering to Clean Architecture principles and utilizing modern technologies.

 ---